testingaccessibility/AccessibilityTestingEducation-Artifact/README.md

 ## Detailed Description

 #### Lectures
-The 'lectures' directory contains a total of six lectures.
-Additionally, it also includes the paper presentations given by the instructor and the presentation of the tool demo given to the students.
+The lectures, paper presentations given by the instructor and the presentation of the tool demo given to the students will be added later since they reveal the identity of the authors.

 #### Assignments
 The 'assignments' directory contains the four assignments given to the students.
 Assignment 1 and Assignment 4 measured student's knowledge on the topic of Software Accessibility.
 Assignment 2 and Assignment 3 asked students to conduct manual and automated testing, respectively.